 Until 150 years ago, people were still being buried in the churchyard.
-Notable burials over time include Mary Wollstonecraft, author of The Vindication of the Rights of Women and Sir John Soane.
+Notable burials include Mary Wollstonecraft, author of The Vindication of the Rights of Women and Sir John Soane.
 Soane built his impressive family mausoleum in the churchyard, the design of which went on to inspire Sir Giles Gilbert Scott’s famous red telephone box.
 The churchyard was also the site of the first romantic tryst between Mary Godwin and Percy Bysshe Shelley.

 The Hardy Tree

 When the Victorians built a railway through the churchyard many bodies had to be exhumed and moved.
-The original tombstones were re-erected around the base of a nearby tree at the direction of author Thomas Hardy, who was then a surveyor.
+The original tombstones were re-erected around the base of a nearby tree at the direction of author and poet Thomas Hardy, who was then a surveyor.